phoenixlabsresearch/spark-docs/tokens/debttoken.md

 #### setIncentivesController

-`function setIncentivesController(IAaveIncentivesController controller)`
+`function setIncentivesController(ISparkIncentivesController controller)`

 Sets a new Incentives Controller.

 {% hint style="danger" %}
 Only Pool Admin can call this methods.
-To update Incentives Controller on main Aave market, Governance Proposal must be submitted.
+To update Incentives Controller on main Spark market, Governance Proposal must be submitted.
 {% endhint %}

 ### Stable Debt Token Methods